amirzaidi/Launcher3Magisk/README.md

 ### Reverting

 Disable this launcher and switch to different launcher before disabling the module.
-Not doing so could result in a “0.0dip has stopped working" bug.
-If you do encourage this bug, try installing the real Pixel Launcher from the app store.
+Not doing so could result in a â€œ0.0dip has stopped working" bug.
+If you do encounter this bug, try installing the real Pixel Launcher from the app store.

 ### Links